-In a truly momentous email to students and faculty, UT President Greg Fenves announced this week that the celebrated rivalry between Texas and Texas A&M will commence once again, but only under the condition that all A&M students’ tractors be parked off campus on game day so as not to block traffic.
+In a truly momentous email to students and faculty, UT President Greg Fenves announced this week that the celebrated rivalry between Texas and Texas A&M will commence once again in 2023, but only under the condition that all A&M students’ tractors be parked off campus on game day so as not to block traffic.

-“After hearing for years about the need to reinstate one of college football’s biggest rivalries, we knew work needed to be done in order to make successful negotiations,” remarked Fenves.
+“After hearing for years about the need to reinstate one of college football’s biggest rivalries, we knew work needed to be done in order to make successful negotiations,” Fenves remarked.
 “However, on no condition can we allow for any tractors on campus.”

 When asked for comment, A&M seventh-year student and corn growing major, Obadiah Wallace, had to ask what the word ‘comment’ meant, then proceeded to mention his excitement for the revival of the state’s biggest rivalry.

 “When I first heard we was gettin’ back with ‘em tea sips over at TU,” began Wallace, who then started to laugh uncontrollably at his comedic genius and originality.
 “Anyway, when I first heard about the announcement, shoot, chea I was excited.
 But then I found out that I wouldn’t be able to bring my tractor.
 I was mighty disappointed.
 But then I saw they ain’t say nuthin’ bout bringing my mobile home.”

 “With the way A&M just up and left us six years ago, the university was hesitant to give them any satisfaction,”Fenves wrote in his email.
 “But with how abysmal their defense looks, we decided our football team needs as many wins as it can get.”

 At press time, Fenves updated the terms of renewal by adding that absolutely no kiss cam moments in College Station can feature cousins.